datopian/playbook/issues-tasks/README.md

 **Github:** Using ZenHub you can add estimates.
 These should be in hours.
 Epics: your estimate for an epic should only be for time on subtasks **not** included in sub-issues.

-**GitLab:** Estimation support is built in.
+**GitLab:** Estimation support is built in, e.g. put ‘/estimate Xh’ in the comments to add estimated time or ‘/spend Xh’ for time consumed.

 ## Completing Tasks

 When completing a task (i.e. a checklist item) you SHOULD:

 * Check the item.
-* Edit the item to add some information about what happened and make this obvious (e.g. use bolding) ... so that people can see at a glance the status of the issue (and don't have to wade through all the comments).
+* Edit the item to add some information about what happened and make this obvious (e.g. use bolding) so that people can see at a glance the status of the issue (and don't have to wade through all the comments).
-* Leave a comment on the issue task... so that people get notified.
+* Leave a comment on the issue task so that people get notified.

 For example, suppose the task was: